phenology/cgc/manuscript/joss_cgc_paper.md

   CGC includes clustering methods designed to simultaneously group elements into disjoint clusters along two or three dimensions.
 These methods are advantageous over single-sided clustering in that they provide a strategy to identify patterns that unfold across multiple dimensions (e.g. space and time).
 In addition, CGC provides functionality to refine the identified co- and tri-clusters.
 This post-processing step reduces the number of clusters to facilitate the identification and visualization of patterns.

 - **Scalable clustering of small and big data sets.**
   CGG offers functionality to efficiently utilize available computational resources (ranging from single machines to computing clusters) and to tackle a wide range of data set sizes.
 For single machine execution the package offers optimized support of multi-core CPUs and/or system memory.
 For large data sets GCC supports the use of distributed data and computation on computing clusters

-- **Easy integration into geospatial analysis workflows.** CGC is written in Python, which is widely used for geospatial scripting an applications, and employs Numpy and Dask [@Dask:2016] arrays as input and output data types, guaranteeing seamless integration to the Python ecosystem and interoperability with the Dask library[@Dask:2016] prevalent in the field of big geo-data.
+- **Easy integration into geospatial analysis workflows.**
+  CGC is written in Python, which is widely used for geospatial scripting and applications, and employs Numpy and Dask [@Dask:2016] arrays as input and output data types, guaranteeing seamless integration to the Python ecosystem and interoperability with the Dask library[@Dask:2016] prevalent in the field of big geo-data.
 This furthermore ensures the interoperability of CGC with the Xarray package [@Hoyer:2017], so that this versatile and popular tool can be used for data loading and manipulation before and after analyses with CGC.

 - **Ease of use and reproducibility.**